New EV Chargers Coming to British Columbia

 New EV Chargers Coming to British Columbia Français

-COQUITLAM, BC, July 29, 2021 /CNW/ - The Government of Canada is making it easier for Canadians to drive electric — transforming the way Canadians get to where they need to go.
+BURNABY, BC, July 30, 2021 /CNW/ - The Government of Canada is making it easier for Canadians to drive electric – transforming the way Canadians get to where they need to go.

-These contributions will help install 166 electric vehicle (EV) chargers to support Canada's net-zero future.
+These contributions will help install 168 Level 2 EV connectors and two fast chargers across the province to support Canada's net-zero future.

-Funded through Natural Resources Canada's Zero-Emission Vehicle Infrastructure Program, all chargers will be available for public use by December 2021.
+Funded through Natural Resources Canada's Electric Vehicle and Alternative Fuel Infrastructure Deployment Initiative and Zero-Emission Vehicle Infrastructure Program, all chargers will be available for public use between now and this winter.

-Since 2015, Canada has made a historic investment of over $1 billion so far to make EVs more affordable and charging infrastructure more locally accessible.
+Since 2015, Canada has made historic investments of over $1 billion to make EVs more affordable and charging infrastructure more locally accessible.
 These investments are building a coast-to-coast network of fast chargers and installing chargers in local areas where Canadians live, work and play.
 The government also provides incentives of up to $5,000 to help Canadians buy EVs and full tax write-offs for businesses purchasing them.

 These investments support Canada's new mandatory target of 100-percent zero-emission light-duty vehicle sales by 2035.
 Driving down transportation emissions is critical to achieving Canada's ambitious climate change targets and requires a combination of investments and regulations to support Canadians and industry in this transition.